nixos-asia/website/en/tutorial/nixos-config.md

-# Install NixOS and keep configuration on Git
+# Install NixOS and put configuration on Git

-This short tutorial will walk you through the steps necessary to install #[[nixos]], convert your configuration to be a [[flakes|flake]] and then store it on Git.
+This short tutorial will walk you through the steps necessary to install #[[nixos]], convert your configuration to be a [[flakes|flake]] before storing it on a Git repository.

 ## Install NixOS